lfeutre/roz/README.rst

 Introduction
 ============

-Add content to me here!
+I've been carrying around a set of scripts (written in different languages) for several years which have helped me accomplish various management tasks for engineering teams (and teams of teams).
+This project reflects an attempt to bring those scripts together under a single framework.

 Dependencies
 ------------

-This project assumes that you have `rebar`_ installed somwhere in your ``$PATH``.
+This project assumes that you have `lfetool`_ installed somwhere in your ``$PATH``.

 This project depends upon the following, which are installed to the ``deps``